Kong/konnect-team-interview-frontend-exercise/README.md

 - Coding practices and industry standards

 ## How to submit the project

-You have a week to complete this, but we don't expect you to spend more than a few hours on it.
-When it's ready, please send your recruiter a link to the source code, preferably in a github repo.
+You have up to a week to complete the exercise, but we don't expect you to spend more than a few hours on it.
+When it's ready, please send your recruiter a link to the source code, preferably in a GitHub repo.
 ---

 ## Project Setup